cyberconnecthq/cyberconnect-docs-v2/docs/cyberconnect/API/profile/create-profile.md

 :::

-In this section you will learn how to create ccProfile in both gas and gasless modes.
+In this section you will learn how to create CyberProfile in both gas and gasless modes.
 We sometimes refer to it as a _profile NFT_ and the reason behind it is that, once the profile is created, a NFT will automatically be minted and transferred to the user's wallet.

 :::tip

-The app you're building in this example is using the **ccProfile** smart contract for the **BSC Testnet Network**.
+The app you're building in this example is using the **CyberProfile** smart contract for the **BSC Testnet Network**.

 :::